scottaohara/a11y_breadcrumbs/README.md

 ## How does it work?

-What sets the breadcrumb navigation apart from other navigations on the page, primarily revolves around the labeling and the list element that is used.
+What sets a breadcrumb navigation apart from other navigations, primarily revolves around the labeling of the navigation, and the type of list element that is used.

 ```html
 <nav class="breadcrumb-nav" aria-label="breadcrumb">